Khurramites: Babak's revolt

 When al-Ma'mun died in 833, he had failed against Babak, whose victories over Arab generals were associated with holding Badd Fort and the inaccessible mountain stronghold, according to Arab historians.
-They mentioned that his influence also extended to what is now Azerbaijan "southward to near Ardabīl and Marand, eastward to the Caspian Sea and the Šamāḵī district and Šervān, northward to the Mūqān (Moḡān) steppe and the Aras river bank, westward to the districts of Jolfā, Naḵjavān, and Marand".
+They mentioned that his influence also extended to what is now Azerbaijan "southward to near Ardabil and Marand, eastward to the Caspian Sea and the Shamakhi district and Shirvan, northward to the Muqan steppe and the Aras river bank, westward to the districts of Jolfa, Nakhchivan, and Marand".

 In 833, many men from Jebal, Hamadan and Isfahan joined the Khurrami movement and settled near Hamadan.
-The new caliph, al-Mutasim, sent troops under Esḥāq bin Ebrāhīm bin Moṣʿab.
+The new caliph, al-Mu'tasim, sent troops under Ishaq ibn Ibrahim ibn Mus'ab.
 The Khurramites were defeated in a battle near Hamadan.
-According to al-Tabari and Ali ibn al-'Asir, 60,000 Khurramites were killed.
+According to al-Tabari and Ali ibn al-Athir, 60,000 Khurramites were killed., Modern sources state that 60,000 to 100,000 killed.

-In 835, al-Mutasim sent Ḥaydar bin Kāvūs Afšīn, a senior general and a son of the vassal prince of Osrūšana, to defeat Babak.
-Al-Mutasim set a price and allowances for Afshin that were unusually high.
+In 835, al-Mu'tasim sent Khaydhar ibn Kawus al-Afshin, a senior general and a son of the vassal prince of Osrushana, to defeat Babak.
+Al-Mu'tasim set a price and allowances for Afshin that were unusually high.
 According to Said Nafisi, Afshin managed to attract Babak's spies on his side by paying much more than Babak.
-When Afshin knew that Babek was aware that Boḡā the Elder had been sent a large amount of money by Afshin and was preparing to attack Boga, he used that information to pressure Babak into full co-operation, managed to have Babak's comrades killed and let Babak flee to Badd.
+When Afshin found out that Babak was aware that Bugha al-Kabir had been sent a large amount of money by Afshin and was preparing to attack Bugha, he used that information to pressure Babak into full co-operation, managed to have Babak's comrades killed and let Babak flee to Badd.

-Before Afshin's departure, the caliph had sent a group under Abū Saʿīd Moḥammad to rebuild the forts demolished by Babak between Zanjān and Ardabīl.
-The Khurramites, led by Moʿāwīa, made a failed attack on the Arabs that was recorded by al-Tabari as Babak's first defeat.
+Before Afshin's departure, the caliph had sent a group under Abu Sa'id Muhammad to rebuild the forts demolished by Babak between Zanjan and Ardabil.
+The Khurramites, led by Mu'awiya, made a failed attack on the Arabs that was recorded by al-Tabari as Babak's first defeat.

 The last battle between the Abbasid caliphate and the Khurramites occurred in Badd Fort on 837.
-The Khurramites were defeated, and Afšīn reached Badd Fort.
-After capturing Badd Fort, Babak went to near the Araz River.
+The Khurramites were defeated, and Afshin reached Badd Fort.
+After capturing Badd Fort, Babak went to near the Aras River.
 His goal was to join the Byzantine emperor, gather new forces and continue the struggle.
-Thus, it was announced that al-Mutasim would give a reward of two million dirhams to whoever handed Babak over alive.
+Thus, it was announced that al-Mu'tasim would give a reward of two million dirhams to whoever handed Babak over alive.
 Babak's former ally, Sahl ibn Sumbat, handed Babak over to the Abbasids, and on March 14, 838, Babak was executed in the city of Samira.